Elite Squad: Plot

-Roberto Nascimento, a BOPE captain, leads an operation to secure the Turano neighbourhood before Pope John Paul II's overnight visit at the Archbishop's home near the favela.
-With his wife Rosane pregnant, Roberto searches for a successor at the unit before switching to a desk job.
+In 1997, BOPE Captain Roberto Nascimento leads an operation to secure the Turano neighbourhood before Pope John Paul II's overnight visit at the Archbishop's home near the favela.
+He searches for a successor at the unit in order to switch to a desk job before his pregnant wife Rosane gives birth to his son.

 Rookie PMERJ officers and best friends André Matias and Neto Gouveia handle menial work as instructed to them by their corrupt seniors: Neto supervises the police auto mechanic shop, whilst Matias is responsible for registering and filing police complaints in a small archive office.
 André also attends law school, where he begins a relationship with Maria, and meets her friends Roberta and Edu; all three are members of a NGO that operates in an area ruled by drug lord Baiano.
 Baiano provides marijuana to Matias' friends, who sell it on campus.
 André also befriends Romerito, a boy who, like himself, suffers from myopia.

 Neto applies to another department, but his transfer is denied.
-Disgusted by corruption led by fellow officer Fabio, Neto and André steal the police's bribe money to fix as many police cars as possible.
-Their superior, Captain Oliveira, finds out and demotes them to kitchen work as punishment and orders Fabio - whom he believes stole from him - to meet drug traffickers at a community funk party in Morro da Babilônia to enquire about payment.

-Fabio realizes is a set-up to kill him and discreetly warns Neto and André, who rush to a vantage point at the party.
-They use a sniper rifle telescope to watch Oliveira and other policemen but Neto accidentally shoots, causing a deadly gunfight between the officers and thugs; as André and Neto attempt to flee the scene, Roberto and his men rescue all the officers.
+Disgusted by corruption and led by fellow officer Fábio, Neto and André steal the police's bribe money to fix as many police cars as possible.
+Their superior, Captain Oliveira, finds out and demotes them to kitchen work as punishment and orders Fábio—who he believes stole from him—to meet drug traffickers at a community funk party in Morro da Babilônia to enquire about payment.
+Fábio believes this is a set-up to kill him and discreetly warns Neto and André, who rush to a vantage point and, presuming Fabio will be shot by another officer, accidentally fire a sniper rifle, causing a deadly gunfight between the officers and traffickers; as André and Neto attempt to flee the scene, Nascimento and his men arrive and rescue all the officers.
 After the shootout, André is photographed by the press.
 André and Neto apply for BOPE, motivated by their honesty and devotion, and eagerness for action.
 At the NGO office, Baiano confronts Maria and her friends with a newspaper featuring André's picture and threatens to kill them if they bring policemen inside his territory.